-Fjaðrárgljúfur, Iceland.
-The canyon in the south eastern part of the country is often referred to as the most beautiful one in the world.
-It is a result of thousands of years of erosion, caused by the melting glaciers.
-Today 2 kilometers long and up to 100 meters deep canyon is being constantly carved by the Fjaðrá river.
+Fjaðrárgljúfur canyon in the southeastern part of Iceland is often referred to as one of the most beautiful canyons in the world.
+It results from thousands of years of erosion caused by the melting glaciers.
+Today 2 kilometers long and up to 100 meters deep canyon is constantly carved by the Fjaðrá river.

 Visitors can easily hike up the canyon and along the river.
 The views are constantly changing and simply overwhelming.
 The flowing river complements the experience with a soothing sound of flowing water.
-You can walk along it, but make sure to wear comfortable hiking boots, since the surface is rough.
+You can walk along it, but wear comfortable hiking boots since the surface is rough.

 How to get there?

-There is an easy access.
-Reach the parking lot at the beginning of the canyon by car from the famous Ring Road also known as Route 1.
+There is easy access.
+Reach the parking lot at the beginning of the canyon by car from the famous Ring Road, also known as Route 1.
 It is only 300 kilometers from Reykjavík and next to the village of Kirkjubæjarklaustur.